Jafor2646/Etherium-Dapp/README.md

 # Etherium-project
-A basic etherium based project with solidity for CSE446(BlockChain) course.
+A basic etherium based Dappp with solidity for CSE446(BlockChain) course.
 It is basically a simple patient management system